vlang/v/doc/docs.md

 Modifying arguments should only be done in performance-critical parts of your application to reduce allocations and copying.

-For this reason V doesn't allow the modification of arguments with primative types such as integers.
+For this reason V doesn't allow the modification of arguments with primitive types such as integers.
 Only more complex types such as arrays and maps may be modified.

 Use `user.register()` or `user = register(user)`
 instead of `register(mut user)`.